Suh'm fun from 1953...

 An absolutely marvelous piece of majolica

 Which began life in Baltimore in the 1880s, made by Chesapeake Pottery, founded by Mr. David F. Haynes.
 Later the pottery was known as D.F.
 Haynes & Co.
-The pattern here is 'Clifton.'
+The pattern here is 'Clifton,' and the greenery is blackberries.

 back view